Mishti92/writing-from-the-void/content/ongoing lists/disconnect from most of the world.md

 **anatomy of a day:**

-kahwa and morning/evening pages *(it has been more evening than morning lately)*
+chai and morning/evening pages *(it has been more evening than morning lately)*

 unstructured learning, curiosity driven exploration for an hour or two

 daily midnight cravings: intuitive yoga, dance freely, floor flow, spinal waves, whining, hip isolations, i want to learn how to twerk

+an hour or so organizing, sorting and developing the ideas and notes on the daily pages

 ***notes for self:***